Overgaden Oven Vandet 24

-Overgaden Oven Vandet 24 is an 18th century property overlooking Christianshavn Canal in the Christianshavn neighborhood of central Copenhagen, Denmark.
+Overgaden Oven Vandet 24 is an 18th-century property overlooking Christianshavn Canal in the Christianshavn neighborhood of central Copenhagen, Denmark.
 It was listed in the Danish registry of protected buildings and places in 1945.
 Notable former residents include the politician Asmund Gleerupl.

 History

-17th and 18th centuries
+17th century

 Back when Christianshavn was first established the site was part of a much larger property comprising what is now Overgaden 24–28 and Dronningensgade 17–23.
 This large property was ceded to mayor Knud Marquardsen in 1622.
-The section along the canal was first built over in 1635-1675.
+The section along the canal was first built over in 1635–1675.
 In 1675, it was the site of two small houses and a building with shed roof.
 The present building on the site was constructed some time between 1718 and 1732 for skipper Michel Michelsen Arndt.

+18th century

-The property was listed as No. 186 in the new cadastre of 1756 and was at that time owned by skipper Lars Larsen Bornholm.The property now known as Overgaden Oven Vandet was omdovodiaææy listed as No. 105 in Copenhagen's first cadastre of 1689.
+The property was listed as No. 186 in the new cadastre of 1756 and was at that time owned by skipper Lars Larsen Bornholm.
+The property now known as Overgaden Oven Vandet 24 was individually listed as No. 105 in Copenhagen's first cadastre of 1689.
 It was at that time owned by carpenter Anders Gudmandsen.

 The property was home to 22 residents in five households at the 1787 census.
 Mariane Valeur, widow of a pastor, resided in the building with her five children (aged six to 12), two lodgers and one maid.
 Mars Henrichen Deppert, a smith, resided in the building with his wife Dorthe Elisabeth Hlund, one maid and two lodgers.
 Bent Nielsen, a workman, resided in the building with his wife Sara Larsdatter.
 Rasmus Hansen, a former soldier, resided in the building with his wife Kirstine Wolf and two daughters (aged six and eight).
 Knud Larsen, a carpenter, resided in the building with his wife Ane Larsdatter.